bar-assistant/docs/docs/setup/index.md

   # Reverse proxy all web services
   # You can remove this service if you already have a reverse proxy somewhere in your stack,
-  # but you will need to manually update the configurations
+  # but you will need to manually setup the configuration
-  # Check default nginx.conf for configuration reference
+  # Check included nginx.conf for reference
   webserver:
     image: nginx:alpine
     restart: unless-stopped